chobolife/study_english/bread_barbershop/Season_1/05_Bully_Pie.md

 - You'd better do a good job.
 Or... mark my words.
 I'll burn this place to the ground.
 - That will not be necessary.
 I'll change that ugly face yet.
 - What?
 Why you are ...
 - I'll advise you not to move.
+These tools are sharp.
 * * *
 - I guess it's pretty good.
-- Oh, this isn't good.
+- Oh, this is good?
 Just look at this mess.
 How is this good?
 Here and here... the evil is still showing all over your face.
 - My bling bling shoddy stars look has never failed before.
 You've tainted my style with your mean looking face.
 - You sure you're not a criminal or something?
 - But wait.
 I look like a pretty princess cupcake.